MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 The Saint, 1962 with Roger Moore as Simon Templar, "The Saint".
 Moore has just unmasked Goodliffe as an alcoholic doctor under investigation by the General Medical Council.
 Goodliffe is having a large scotch to illustrate the point.
 Second still, with Katherine Blake and Jane Asher.

 The Gorgon, 1964 (about to see the Gorgon), a few minutes later (seen the Gorgon and turning to stone), his hands turning to stone while he writes his last letter and later on (fully turned into stone and in his coffin).
+One of the great scenes in horror films.

 Night of the Generals, 1960s, with Tom Courtenay and Philippe Noiret